speechly/speechly/libraries/react-client/docs/interfaces/context.SpeechProviderProps.md

 • `Optional` **apiUrl**: `string`

 The URL of Speechly SLU API endpoint.
+Defaults to https://api.speechly.com.

 #### Inherited from

-ClientOptions.apiUrl
+DecoderOptions.apiUrl

 ___